chiefbiiko/preactor/readme.md

 ***

 `preactor` allows to develop event-heavy and reactive applications in a seemless manner.
 Its manifestation, the `Preactor` type, an `EventEmitter`, has a variety of methods for manipulating the process of an event being emitted.
-All `Preactor.prototype` methods may be called *transducers*.
+The project is inspired by the evolving `Observable` type.
+Apart from initial inspiration there is no further relation to `Observable` implementations out in the wild.
+Note that `preactor` can be used in `node` or a browser.

 ***